Responsible Investing Approaches

 Click here to view our statement confirming commitment to the FRC Stewardship Code

 To ensure you make the most financially and morally astute investments, we want to help you select companies that are planning ahead to address global challenges and create a better environment.

 At Castlefield we’ve developed our own holistic approach to responsible investment.
 This means that our investment selections are based not just on traditional financial criteria, but on a range of other critical success factors too.
 These can be summarised as:

 B: Business and financial considerations.
 What types of returns or performance targets does the investment hope or propose to achieve?
 These can be thought of broadly as the sorts of criteria a traditional investment manager would seek to identify.

 E: Environmental and ecological considerations.
 Does the investment make any claims in terms of the environment?
 If so, how valid are they?
-After assessing this, we determine the impact that the investment would have on the environment and the world at large.
+After assessing this, we determine the influence that the investment would have on the environment and the world at large.

 T: Transparency.
-Are any claims or aims observable and/or measureable?
+Are any claims or aims observable and/or measurable?
 Can we understand how the investment is supposed to generate the target return?
 Is the company or fund open with investors and does it take their views on key issues into account?

 Read more about: Thoughtful Investing